 Pupils may ask their teachers or other adults questions pertaining to sex or sexuality.
 Given the ease of access to the internet, pupils whose questions go unanswered may turn to inappropriate sources of information.
 At Atelier 21 Future School, the PSHE Lead will provide advice on the type of questions which are appropriate and inappropriate to ask and answer within a whole class setting and the use of Ground Rules with pupils will support this process.
 Depending on the nature of the questions asked, staff will use their skill and discretion to determine whether a question will be answered at the time.
-They may decide to explain to a pupil that their question will be returned to at a later time, and they may decide to discuss possible responses to questions with a parent/carer, the PSHE, Citizenship and Careers Lead, the DSL or a member of the Senior Leadership Team.
+They may decide to explain to a pupil that their questions with a parent/carer, the PSHE, Citizenship and Careers Lead, the DSL or a member of the Senior Leadership Team.
 Answers to questions may then be followed up with individuals, small groups or a whole class as deemed to be appropriate.